rtumac/05-coders-choice/proposal.md

 ## Proposed Project

-I will create a web application that will take in someone's birthday and it will send them reminders on their mathematical birthday.
-Some of these birthdays will be celebrating things like:
+My idea is based on the Six Degrees of Kevin Bacon game.
+I am planning to construct a web application that allows users to search the degree of separation between two actors.
+I will use the IMDB API in order to get movies and its cast.
+I will use that data to construct a graph which will be displayed with the help of a phoenix web application.
 <br>
-- Prime birthdays: a prime number of days since your birthday
-- 250 months, 500 months, 750 months since your birthday
-- 1,000 weeks, 2,000 weeks ...
-- 10,000 days, 20,000 days ...
-- 10,000 hours, 20,000 hours ...
-- 10,000,000 minutes, 20,000,000 minutes ...
-- 0.5 billion seconds, 1 billion seconds ...
-- Pi ^ Pi birthday: 36 years and 169 days
+I will also implement an algorithm to search the most 'connected' node in the graph.
+Essentially, I will try to answer the question is Kevin Bacon six degrees away from every actor?
+Also, is there any other actor that maybe is 5 degrees away from any other actor?
+Even after parallelization and optimization, this sort of exhaustive search may be very computational expensive.
+If sufficient computational power is not available, I will run the algorithm on a smaller graph.

 ## Outline Structure

-I will split the code in multiple modules: a module to handle the user process, a module to send the notifications, modules to handle the user interface, module to supervise the user processes.
+I will split the code in multiple modules: a module to search the shortest path between two nodes, a module to search the most connected node in the graph, a module to interact with the IMDB API, and modules to handle the user interface.
 I am planning to use the phoenix framework.
-There will be a process for every user in the system.
-There will also be a supervisor over all the user processes.
+For the search algorithm there will be a supervisor process which will be in charge of creating new processes and delegating the work.
+The supervisor process would also be in charge of combining the results once the worker process finish executing.